web-vision/wv_deepltranslate/Documentation/Administration/Updates/Index.rst

 Version 3.x > 4.x
 =================

-If you are upgrading from 3.x on TYPO3 11 LTS to 12 LTS and you used site config setup of translations, you simply can update.
+If you are upgrading from 3.x on TYPO3 11 LTS to 12 LTS and you have used the site config setup for translations, you can simply update.

 Upgrade with Core Upgrade
 -------------------------

-If you upgrade fom TYPO3 below v11 you have to define the target languages in the site configuration.
-See the :ref:`sitesetup<Site Setup section>` in this documentation.
+If you are upgrading from a TYPO3 version below v11, you need to define the target languages in the site configuration.
+See :ref:`sitesetup<Site Setup section>` in this documentation.

 Version 2.x > 3.x
 =================